gabcharlton/Financial-Health-Dashboard/README.md

-# Financial-Health-Dashboard
-This is a financial health dashboard I've built to help small business owners gain a overview of their business' health with a forecast of future performance.
 📊 Small Business Financial Health Dashboard
+This is a financial health dashboard I've built to help small business owners gain an overview of their business's health with a forecast of future performance.

 An interactive dashboard that helps small business owners monitor financial performance, identify trends, and forecast revenue.
 Built using Python, SQL, and Streamlit.